 The BS shown here, however, is an extremely rare variation: the entire mechanism is heavily plated in bright nickel and mirror-polished throughout, including the gears, governor balls, and even the screws.

-Currently, only four of these polished BS coin-ops are documented to exist, all with serial numbers within a narrow range of a few hundred.
-This was clearly a very short production run.
-(See the June 2018 issue of The Antique Phonograph journal for details.)
+This unusual variation was unrecognized by collectors until recent years.
+Since then, six of these polished BS coin-ops have been documented to exist, all with serial numbers within a narrow range of a few hundred.
+(No 'normal' finish machines are known within this block.)
+It is likely there are more out there waiting to be discovered.
+(See the June 2018 issue of The Antique Phonograph journal for further details.)
 Although not officially given a special designation, some collectors have taken to calling this "BSP," referring back to Columbia's in-house designation of the nickeled Eagle as "BXP" (with 'P' indicating 'polished').

 With the lid open, the bright nickel is obvious -- and stunning.